When it comes to managing virtual teams, out of sight shouldn’t mean out of mind.

 It can be difficult to track everything your team is doing, so staying on top of large-scale projects to individual tasks down to processes is a must.

 In a virtual or remote team, employees work outside a physical office.
-This means you’ll need to make concessions with regards to communication style, time zones, and technology.
+This means you’ll need to make concessions with regards to each individual's communication style, time zones, and technology.
 This makes it difficult to stay on top of the work in progress and to track performance.
 It’s imperative to set up clear, measurable goals and a system to assess them.

 Why goal setting matters